zranger1/pixelblaze-client/docs/pixelblaze.md

 # <kbd>module</kbd> `pixelblaze`
 A library that provides a simple, synchronous interface for communicating with and controlling Pixelblaze LED controllers.

-This module contains the following classes:
+This modules contains the following classes:

 - `Pixelblaze`: an object for controlling Pixelblazes.